Frequently Asked Questions

 You can do serious harm to your denture and to your health by trying to adjust or repair your denture.

-A denture that is not made to fit precisely by a denturist can cause irritation and sores.
+A denture that is not made to fit precisely by a dentist/denturist can cause irritation and sores.
 Using a do-it-yourself kit can damage the appliance beyond repair, Glues sold over-the-counter often contain harmful chemicals and should not be used on a denture.